CamDavidsonPilon/lifelines/docs/Quickstart.rst

     *start_time3*, None
     *start_time4*, *end_time4*

 *lifelines* has some utility functions to transform this dataset into duration and censoring vectors.
-The most common one is ``datetimes_to_durations``.
-The docs for it are `here <https://lifelines.readthedocs.io/en/latest/lifelines.utils.html#lifelines.utils.datetimes_to_durations>`_.
+The most common one is :func:`lifelines.utils.datetimes_to_durations`.

 .. code:: python